muhammad-tamim/web-project-19/README.md

 # Project Name: Knowledge Cafe

 ## Project Description:
 This is my very first React.js project.
 After learning the core concepts like props, hooks, conditional rendering, rendering lists, fetching data etc, I built this project.
-In this project, I fetch locally created JSON data using useEffect and store data using useEffect, then display the data using map.
+In this project, I fetch locally created JSON data using useEffect and store data using useState, then display the data using map.
 After that, I added bookmark and mark as read functionality.

 Honestly, I really love React.js!
 It makes everything so much easier because of its component-based architecture and JSX.